 Separately, Gail Wilensky, a senior fellow at Project HOPE and a longtime health policy shaper, and Edward Eckenhoff, chief executive officer of the 137-bed National Rehabilitation Hospital, Washington, have been named along with five others to serve on a presidential commission designed to review the quality of care wounded servicemen and servicewomen receive when they return stateside.

 President Bush ordered the commission on March 6 and named former HHS Secretary Donna Shalala and former Sen. Bob Dole (R-Kan.) as its co-chairs.
 The members also include: former Army Capt.
-Marc Giammatteo; former Naval hospital corpsman Jose Ramos; veterans’ activist Tammy Edwards; developer Kenneth Fisher; and C. Martin Harris, chief information officer and chairman of the technology division at the Cleveland Clinic. -- The Associated Press contributed to this article.
+Marc Giammatteo; former Naval hospital corpsman Jose Ramos; veterans activist Tammy Edwards; developer Kenneth Fisher; and C. Martin Harris, chief information officer and chairman of the technology division at the Cleveland Clinic. -- by Matthew DoBias and the Associated Press